Z534-Search/Task1/README.md

 9) **generateGroundTruth** - This class contains the method which generates the ground truth which helps us determine the accuracy of the data classified.

 All the classes inside the folder objectStructure contain a class with a structure similar to Business, Review and Tip information so that these can be read into these classes.

+## Steps to run the program:

+1) Make sure that MongoDB is running

+2) Navigate to the Task1 folder and run the following command:

+    **mvn clean compile assembly:single**

+   This makes sure that the JAR file with all the dependencies are created.

+3) Then navigate into the Target folder where the JAR file is located and run the following command:

+    **java -cp project-1.0-SNAPSHOT-jar-with-dependencies.jar com.search.core.App <Path>**

+   <Path> is the directory where the Yelp Dataset is located.

+   Sample command:

+    **java -cp project-1.0-SNAPSHOT-jar-with-dependencies.jar com.search.core.App /Users/murugesm/Downloads**

+   This command would trigger the main application and it would create three files:
+    a. groundtruth.txt – File which contains the ground truth
+    b. output.txt - File which contains the output for Naïve Bayes
+    c. output-svm.txt - File which contains the output for SVM

+4) To compare the output with the ground truth, then run the scorer function with the following command:

+    **python3 scorer.py <Path to groundtruth.txt> <Path to output file>**

+   This would give us the accuracy of the program.